tatsuro-kawamoto/opinion_graphs/README.md

 # Opinion graphs

-This is a collection of "opinion graphs" that are collected via our open-ended survey framework.
+This is a collection of "opinion graphs" that were collected via our open-ended survey framework.

 ## List of the datasets
 - 2016 US presidential election